PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2021-03-24-idempotency.md

 ---
 layout: post
 title: Distributed Domain Transactions in API services and Event consumers
-description: Most enterprise services will have this common problem of interacting with multiple services to
+description: Most enterprise services will have this common problem of interacting with multiple services to achieve a business outcome.
+The common promlem that tags along side SOA/Microservice architecture id distributed transaction management.
+IN this post we will try understand the problem, formalise it and then come up with approaches to solve the same.

 ---